• Skip to main content

 “Why do people fidget when they are hyperactive?”

-Read the longer answer“Why do people fidget when they are hyperactive?”
+Explore the answer“Why do people fidget when they are hyperactive?”

 coping strategies diagnosis energy identity society support